uptonking/note4yaoo/lib-saas-strapi-docs.md

   - Upload plugin powers the Media Library and allows versatile file uploads.
   - Users & Permissions plugin offers JWT-based authentication and ACL strategies for API protection and user permissions.

+- Some plugins can be further extended through the configuration of providers, packages designed to be used on top of an existing plugin and add a specific integration to it.
+- Currently, the only plugins designed to work with providers are the:
+  - Email plugin, and
+  - Media Library plugin (implemented via the Upload plugin).

 - The Admin Panel API is about the front end part, i.e. it allows a plugin to customize Strapi's admin panel.
 - The Server API is about the back-end part, i.e. how the plugin interacts with the server part of a Strapi application.